 Gunwallace - http://www.virtuallycomics.com

-Tantz Aerine - http://www.theduckwebcomics.com/user/Tantz_Aerine/
+Tantz Aerine - https://www.theduckwebcomics.com/user/Tantz_Aerine/

 Become a subscriber on the $5 level and up to see our weekly Patreon video and get our advertising perks!